home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 There are also cases where a product line only supports a standard IoT standard like Zigbee or Z-Wave.
 For example, the U-tec ultraloq works via Z-Wave and has no specific dedicated integration.

-For end-users, it can be confusing to find how to integrate those product with Home Asssistant.
+For end-users, it can be confusing to find how to integrate those products with Home Asssistant.
 To help with these above cases, Home Assistant has "Virtual integrations".
-These integrations are not real integrations but are used to help users find the right integration for ther device.
+These integrations are not real integrations but are used to help users find the right integration for their device.

 A virtual integration is an integration that just has a single manifest file, without any additional code.
-There are two types of virtual integrations: An virtual integration supported by another integration and one that uses an existing IoT standard.
+There are two types of virtual integrations: A virtual integration supported by another integration and one that uses an existing IoT standard.

 :::info
 Virtual integrations can only be provided by Home Assistant Core and not by custom integrations.